Anarta nigrolunata

 Anarta nigrolunata is a moth in the family Noctuidae first described by Alpheus Spring Packard in 1867.
-It is found in the Arctic and alpine regions of Canada.
+It is found in the Arctic and alpine regions of the United States and Canada.

 Anarta melanopa was considered a synonym of Hadula nigrolunata, but J. Donald Lafontaine and James T. Troubridge state that there are "numerous consistent differences that warrant recognizing them as separate species".